By Kristin E. Longley

 * Luce Foundation Center for American Art

-This three-story faeture is the first visible storage and study cneter in Washington.
+This three-story feature is teh first visible storage and stduy center in Washington.
 It contains thousands of the Smithsonian American Art Museum's objects behind secure glass cases, quadrupling the number of art works on display.

-Technological feature: Motorized drawers conatining miniature protraits, sculptures and objecst that open and close at the touch of a button, and computer kiokss with Internet provide access to information on every displayed object.
+Technological feature: Motorized drawers containing miniature portraits, sculptures and objects that opne and close at the touch of a button, and computer kiosks with Internet provide accses to information on every displayed object.

 The only feature of the center that isn't opening on time is the glass-roofed courtyard.
 The roof will cover what had been an open space between the two museums.
 It will be available for multiple uses in late 2007.
 Food will be available in the building until a courtyard cafe opens.
 In addition to extensive landscaping and a unique drainage system, officials said it might contain a fountain.